-The Career Center staff values the important role parents play in the career decisions of their son or daughter.
+The Center for Advising, Internships & Lifelong Career Development staff values the vital role parents play in the career decisions of their son or daughter.
 Below are some ways in which we encourage you to support them in their career decision-making process, as well as throughout their internship and/or job search.

 Be an ADVOCATE: When something has the potential to cause stress, it is easy to put it aside until later.
 Career decisions are often put off until senior year.
 To make a more insightful and beneficial choice, encourage your child to begin early.
 Encourage your son or daughter to start the career process in their first year at Dickinson.
 Meeting with a counselor early and attending relevant workshops can make a world of difference when it is time to begin seeking an internship, job or graduate program.

 Be a NETWORKING RESOURCE: Even in the age of technology, most students find their jobs through the art of personal connections.
 Through your own life experiences, you have a multitude of connections with friends, family, colleagues, community organizations, and neighbors.
 Having your son or daughter talk with people in fields of interest to them will provide valuable information for making career choices.